 meaning "field, rice paddy".

 meaning "mountain" (or in the case of the Jewish surname, from the Yiddish or German cognates).

 Indicated a person from Sandford, England, which means simply "sand ford".

-From the city of Sapperton, England, from Old English sapere
+Possibly from the city of Sapperton, England, derived from Old English sapere

 Originally indicated someone from Sárköz

 , a region in Hungary, derived from sár

 Originally denoted a person from Sarno in Italy, named for the Sarno River (called Sarnus

 , from sarcire

 meaning "to mend".